 - Paying attention to this stuff helps you make better buying decisions long-term

 I didn’t talk about the opportunity costs of spending $12,000 in one year on maintaining and fueling our vehicles.
 If we’d had costs around $4000 for 2010, we could have saved that $8000 for our downpayment.
 We could have invested it and have just over $13,710 right now at 8% growth.
+Professionals at Fleet Wrap HQ in Denver will help to keep your vehicle on the road as long as possible.

 En fin… the less we pay on fixing and fueling our cars, the better off we are.